XRPLF/xrpl-dev-portal/content/concept-accounts.md

 ## Addresses

-The "address" of an account is derived from the account's master [public key](https://en.wikipedia.org/wiki/Public-key_cryptography), which is in turn derived from a secret key.
-Ripple account addresses always start with the letter `r` and can be 25 to 35 characters in length.
-The data of a Ripple address includes a 4-byte checksum so that the probability of generating a valid address from random characters is approximately 1 in 2^32.
+{% include 'data_types/address.md' %}

 The conversion from a public key to an address involves a one-way hash function, so it is possible to confirm that a public key matches an address but it is impossible to derive the public key from the address alone.
 (This is part of the reason why signed transactions include the public key _and_ the address of the sender.)
 For more technical details, see [Address Encoding](#address-encoding).

 The process of "creating" an address is the purely mathematical task of generating a key pair and calculating the address from it, so an address can exist separately from its presence as an account object in the ledger.
 To actually make an account for an address, someone must send the address enough XRP to satisfy the reserve.
 This is called _funding_ the account.
-Whether or not the address is a funded account, you can use the address (and the key pair it's derived from) as a regular key or as part of a signer list.
+Whether or not the address is a funded account, you can use the address (and the key pair it's derived from) as a [regular key](reference-transaction-format.html#setregularkey) or as part of a [signer list](reference-transaction-format.html#multi-signing).

 ### Special Addresses